 Do you agree that closer links with Land and Visitor Management would be beneficial?
-"It is clear there is a common ground between the aims of landowners and our Vision."

 Provide greater flexibility

 It is suggested that, as a pilot, two areas of the Park are identified - Luss and its wider area and the area between Balmaha and Drymen - where Rural Development Framework Areas are proposed to support bespoke strategies for development in these areas.
 The Frameworks, as part of the Local Development Plan and supported in Supplementary Planning Guidance, would set out: